 In this article:

-But perhaps most important, credit monitoring provides one of the only ways to spot early warning signs of potential fraud and identity theft.
+While these alerts are great for keeping an eye on your financial health, more importantly, credit monitoring provides one of the only ways to spot early warning signs of potential fraud and identity theft.

 If identity thieves access your personal data, credit monitoring can warn you before they can damage your finances and good credit.